 #4.
 Has She Ever Harmed You in Any Way?

-Unresolved emotions may have contributed to your girlfriend’s actions that injured you, either physically or emotionally.
-Chat with her.
+Your girlfriend’s actions that hurt you either physically or emotionally may have been caused by unresolved feelings.
+So, chat with her.
 Even if you already know that a split is unavoidable, you still need to deal with the situation to avoid bringing these emotions into a future relationship.

 #5.
 Is It Possible to Imagine Life Without Your Girlfriend Without Feeling Sad?

 When your girlfriend is no longer a part of your future plans, it might be time to think about breaking up.
 Although it’s natural to have objectives separate from relationships, if you’re with someone and can’t see them in your future, the dynamics of the relationship have probably altered.